-Intramuscular or IM injections in birds are given into the pectoral muscle mass, which consists of superficial and deep pectoral muscles with a prominent fascial plane in between (see below).
+Intramuscular or IM injections in birds are given into the pectoral muscle mass, which consists of superficial and deep pectoral muscles with a prominent fascial plane in between (Fig 1).
 The pectoral muscles are the only site recommended for IM injections in birds.

 Video produced by Dr. M. Scott Echols and narrated by Dr. Susan Orosz.

 - Short 25-30 gauge needle